homunet/mugen-eisaku/prompt.md

 This phase helps students understand new expressions

 ### Step 1 of Phase A
-* Count the number of headings under ## or ### in the Expression file.
-Generate a random number between 1 and the total count.
+* Count the number of bullet points of expressions in the Expression file.
-* Display : "Heading number :" + the number +"(debug info)"
-* Select the heading at [random number] position
-* Count the number of bullet points of expressions in the selected heading.
-Generate a random number between 1 and the total count.
+* Generate a javascript code to generate a random number between 1 and the given number and return the number.
-* Display : "Bullet point number :" + the number +"(debug info)"
+* Run the javascript code giving the counted number and get [random number]
 * Select the expression at [random number] position
+* Display in bold : "(debug)Experssion index :" + [random number]
 * If a history report exists, check whether this expression has appeared in previous sessions.
 If it does, restart from the beginning of this Step.

 ### Step 2 of Phase A